rule

 Text 1

-The king [Parīkchit] said: 'You spoke already [in 5.1: 31-33] of the sphere of the seven places of refuge [Bhū-mandala]: that it stretches as far as the heat of the sun reaches and as far as the moon and myriad of stars can be seen.
+The king [Parīkchit] said: 'You spoke [in 5.1: 31-33] about the sphere of the earth [Bhū-mandala] saying that it stretches as far as the heat of the sun reaches and as far as the moon and myriad of stars can be seen.

-The king [Parīkchit] said: 'You spoke already [in 5.1:31-33] of the sphere of the seven places of refuge [bhū-mandala]: that it stretches as far as the heat of sun reaches or either is also seen by the moon and myriad of stars.
+The king [Parīkchit] said: 'You spoke already [in 5.1: 31-33 ] of the sphere of the seven places of refuge [Bhū-mandala]: that it stretches as far as the heat of the sun reaches and as far as the moon and myriad of stars can be seen.
 (Vedabase)

 Text 2

-Because of Priyavrata's circumambulating in his chariot [in 5.1: 30-31] were by the seven ditches the oceans created which separated the seven islands; this was all clearly by you described o great one and concerning this subject of study I certainly would like to know everything concerning the measurement and characteristics in question.
+Because of Priyavrata's circumambulating in his chariot [in 5.1: 30-31] by the seven ditches [of the wheels] the oceans were created that separated the seven different dvīpas.
+This you all clearly described, oh great one.
+Concerning this subject of study I would like to know everything about the sizes and characteristics in question.

 Text 3

 To the material qualities of the Supreme Lord in His assuming the gross form [of the universe] do we, notwithstanding indeed the mind over it, within the heart [as the paramātmā] find His smaller form as the light within the soul, as the supreme spiritual entity; o dear teacher, please tell me how He, known as the Great Lord Vāsudeva, thus as a matter of fact can be comprehended.
+(Vedabase)

 Text 4